ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 If you thought "that's nice", that's not all it can do!
-It can also scan your linux systems package managers by fetching what packages are installed, apt and apk are supported of the box for alpine and ubuntu based images.
+It can also scan your linux systems package managers by fetching what packages are installed, apt and apk are supported by default for alpine and ubuntu based images.

 ### CI/CD integration

-Because Trivy is a CLI tool, it can easily be integrates in new or existing CI/CD pipelines.
+Because Trivy is a CLI tool, it can easily be integrated in new or existing CI/CD pipelines.
-To integrate it into GitHub you could tell trivy the run should fail (exit code 1 instead of 0) only for HIGH and Critical issues.
+To integrate it into GitHub, you could tell trivy the run should fail (exit code 1 instead of 0) only for HIGH and Critical issues.

 Trivy also maintains a [GitHub action](https://github.com/aquasecurity/trivy-action) to integrate it in GitHub actions.